 For the authorization of the AF, 5GC NF or LCS client for Ranging/SL Positioning service exposure, the SL-MT-LR procedure specified in TS 23.273 [3] is taken as the baseline.
 The authorization shall be performed towards all the n UEs (n ≥ 2), i.e. UE1, UE2, ..., UEn in the request message.
 If all of the UEs grant permission for Ranging/SL Positioning exposure, the GMLC shall forward the service request from the AF/5GC NF to the AMF.
 If none of the UEs grants permission for Ranging/SL Positioning exposure, the GMLC shall reject the service request.
-If part of the UEs grant and part of the UEs don't grant permission for Ranging/SL Positioning exposure, the GMLC shall decide t, o proceed with or reject the service request from the AF5GC NF or LCS client based on implementation, e.g. a local rule configured by the network operator.
-If the GMLC decides to accept the service request, it shall only inclu, de the identities of the UEs granting permission in the service request forwarded to the AMF.
+If part of the UEs grant and part of the UEs don't grant permission for Ranging/SL Positioning exposure, the GMLC shall decide to proceed with or reject the service request from the AF5GC NF or LCS client based on implementation, e.g. a local rule configured by the network operator.
+If the GMLC decides to accept the service request, it shall only include the identities of the UEs granting permission in the service request forwarded to the AMF.

-When receiving the RangingSL Pos or LCS client itioning service request from the AF/5GC NF, the GMLC interacts with the UDM to check the UE privacy profile.
+When receiving the RangingSL Positioning or LCS clientservice request from the AF/5GC NF, the GMLC interacts with the UDM to check the UE privacy profile.
 The UE LCS Privacy Profile defined in clause 5.4.2 of TS 23.273 [3] is taken as the baseline for the UE privacy profile for Ranging/SL positioning services.